herakle-dev/javaScriptBasicProjectForStart2Impact/README.md

-    createCounterText() creates the h1 section which shows the value of the counter createIncreaseButton() creates the button to increment the value createDecreaseButton() creates the button to decrease the value

-The code also uses two functions to handle math calculations:
+    createCounterText() creates the h1 section which shows the value of the counter createIncreaseButton() creates the button to increment the value createDecreaseButton() creates the button to decrease the value creaetResetButton()    creates the button to reset the value The code also uses two functions to handle math calculations:

     incrementNumber() increases the value of the counter by 1